 County Down, BT1 5GS

-This Accessibility Guide has been made possible thanks to:
+This Access Guide has been made possible thanks to:

 Queen’s University Belfast is one of the leading universities in the UK and Ireland with a distinguished heritage and history.